microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Distributed Services/README.md

 **metricAlerts** - Parameter files each containing settings for sample metric alert rule

+### Create Action Groups

+When Azure Monitor data indicates that there might be a problem with your infrastructure or application, an alert is triggered.
+Azure Monitor then use action groups to notify users about the alert and take an action.
+An action group is a collection of notification preferences that are defined by the owner of an Azure subscription.

+Operators can create an Action Group that they deem suitable for their alert rules.
+They can then provide that during deployment to the alert rules in the next steps.

+Documentation to create Action Group: https://docs.microsoft.com/en-us/azure/azure-monitor/alerts/action-groups

 ### Deployment

 To use the Azure CLI to deploy an alert rule ARM template, login to the Azure CLI and set your subscription.